 You can call Social Security at 800-772-1213 to ask about how your earnings might change your benefit.

 Keep in mind

 Apart from any earnings-based calculations, Social Security makes an annual cost-of-living adjustment (COLA) to your benefit based on inflation, if any.
-The COLA for 2021 is 1.3 percent, increasing the average retirement benefit by $20 a month.
+The COLA for 2024 will be 3.2 percent, boosting the average retirement benefit by $59 a month starting in January.